 Eindhoven – In build up to the Eindhoven Box Cup, the organizing committee will frequently post the profiles of participating boxers.
 This time Bea Dudekova, Female lightweight paving her way to Tokyo 2020!

-Name: Beata Dudekova
+Name: Beata Dudekovabea

 Birthday (age): 16-11-1992